kitspace/1clickBOM/README.md

 ### Build and Test Requirements ###

 1clickBOM is written in [Coffeescript][4] which transpiles to Javascript.
-Currently development is done on Chromium and will later be ported to Firefox.
+Currently development is done on Chromium.

 ### Build and Test Instructions ###